Site icon Bia review

 A narrow aperture increases the depth of field, ensuring that both the foreground and background are in sharp focus.
 An aperture of f/8 to f/16 is ideal for capturing detailed landscapes.

-2. Shutter Speed: Use a Tripod and Slow Shutter Speed
+2. Shutter Speed: Use a Tripod and Slow Shutter Speed.

 3. ISO: Use the Lowest ISO (ISO 100)

-4. White Balance: Adjust for Natural Light
+4. White Balance: Modify for Natural Light

-6. Picture Control: Use Landscape Mode
+6. Picture Control: Landscape Mode

 Best Settings for Sports Photography